Norway advertises stricter asylum rules in Afghan newspapers

 It is also using social media.
 The country's justice ministry has a Facebook page called "Stricter asylum regulations in Norway," and the Norwegian Directorate of Immigration has tweeted about new rules in Pashto, Dari and English.

-Norway expects to receive some 35,000 asylum seekers this year, triple what it was last year, but still a relatively modest number compared with neighbouring Sweden.
+Norway expects to receive some 35,000 asylum seekers this year, triple what it was last year, but still a relatively modest number compared with neighboring Sweden.

 The government tightened the country's asylum rules last Friday in a bid to stem the sharp rise of arrivals.